MauroLoche/ue5-style-guide/README_IT.md

 <a name="s-lods"></a>
 ### 4.2 LODs Should Be Set Up Correctly

-This is a subjective check on a per-project basis, but as a general rule any mesh that can be seen at varying distances should have proper LODs.
+Questo è un subjective check che varia da progetto a progetto, ma come regola generale qualsiasi mesh ch può essere vista a varie distanze dovrebbe avere i LODs correttamente impostati.

 <a name="4.3"></a>
 <a name="s-modular-snapping"></a>
 ### 4.3 Modular Socketless Assets Should Snap To The Grid Cleanly

-This is a subjective check on a per-asset basis, however any modular socketless assets should snap together cleanly based on the project's grid settings.
+Questo è un subjective check che varia da progetto a progett, ma qualsiasi modular socketless assets dovrebbero snap together cleanly basati sulla project's grid settings.

 It is up to the project whether to snap based on a power of 2 grid or on a base 10 grid.
 However if you are authoring modular socketless assets for the marketplace, Epic's requirement is that they snap cleanly when the grid is set to 10 units or bigger.